vfosnar/SCEE/README.md

 * adjust dark theme: more contrast for better visiblity during the day, more natural colors for water, grass and forest areas
 * improve location services: higher GPS frequency, use last known location as initial location
 * level filter: only show quests on the chosen level (this is rather slow)
+* switch off 3D buildings: allows to better determine position of quests inside or close to buildings
+  * currently no option to re-enable, don't know how to do this
+* increase map tile cache time from 12 hours to 8 days: tiles will now not be re-downloaded for 8 days, even if manual download was initiated

 Most of these modifications are not thoroughly testes, and some even have known bugs.